steffenkoerner/Configurations/README.md

 # Configurations
-This repository contains all the important configurations of tools like IDE, shell, git
+This repository contains all the important configurations of tools like IDE, shell

 It's used to synchronize configurations with multiple machines